-Rates represent 43% of Council's income.
+Rates represent 46% of Council's income in 2019/20.
 Rating reviews are undertaken every budget cycle, including the following:

 - A review of current rating levels in comparison with other councils; - A review of the composition of rates between classes of property (differential rates, municipal charge, etc.); - Identification and analysis of the rating options available to Council including special charges; and - Rates modelling to determine the impact on classes of property.